-We knew from day one that the Flaminio Ponzio headquarters on the Aventine would soon have to change, because the conditions were not right for us to expand, even minimally, and because every day, with the ideas that each artist proposed to us, the research that needed to be done was inexhaustible.
+SWe had known from the first day that the Flaminio Ponzio headquarters on the Aventine were soon to change, as the conditions were lacking to be able to expand, even minimally, and because every day with the ideas that each artist proposed to us, an inexhaustible research had to be done.

 The increasingly exciting technical results began to require more and more materials and machinery, taking into account that in such a short period we were already working with Fontana, Burri, Turcato

 It was decided to temporarily move to a space sufficient to guarantee all the necessary autonomy as an intermediate step, to then find an emblematic seat for the artists who were already working with us and others we had intended to reach.

 Here is the transfer to Via Madonna di Fatima !!